Overview

 The Tufts CTSI D&I Interest Group (DIIG) offers an opportunity for researchers and those interested in dissemination and implementation science and practice to learn more and develop a network of others interested in dissemination and implementation.
 The group meets quarterly and a guest speaker at each meeting covers a topic related to conducting dissemination and implementation science and practice.

-(COMING SOON!)
 Join the Tufts CTSI D&I Interest Group Listserv to be added to our mailing list for information about upcoming meetings and other D&I related news.

 D&I Resources